 descriptionis a short, one-sentence summary of the package.

 long_descriptionis a detailed description of the package.
-This is shown on the package detail package on the Python Package Index.
+This is shown on the package detail page on the Python Package Index.
 In this case, the long description is loaded from

 README.mdwhich is a common pattern.